dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: "REMAINING OUTSIDE CONTROLLED AIRSPACE, PQR."

 ### 3.5.5 Flights leaving controlled airspace
-Flights leaving controlled airspace will normally be given a track or specific point by which to leave, together with any other relevant instructions necessary to ensure separation.
+Flights leaving controlled airspace will normally be provided with a track or specific point by which to depart, **along with any other relevant instructions required to ensure safe separation.**

 !!! example
     **Pilot**: "A6-CTL, NIBAX 17, 6,000 FEET, ESTIMATE ZAKUM FIELD AT 1253."